lambdaschool-codegrade/web-46-web-sprint-challenge-advanced-state-management-steinmikey/README.md

 ## Submission format

-- [ ] Submit via Codegrade by commiting and pushing any new changes.
+- [ ] Submit via Codegrade by committing and pushing any new changes.
 - [ ] Check codegrade for automated feedback.
 - [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-- [ ] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
+- [ ] Any changes pushed to your <firstName-lastName> branch will resubmitted to codegrade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.

 ## Interview Questions